Steve's been an online music writer for seven years and has personal experience organizing his equipment for gigs.

 One of the many hidden treasures of New Orleans, The Swamp offers an array of party options and a soundtrack provided by some killer rock musicians.

 The club is split into an outdoor and indoor area, both with drinking stations for your "liquification" needs.
 The outside features a thoroughly entertaining mechanical bull area, where many a drunk folk have been thrown off and ended up on YouTube.
 Inside, you'll find a band on stage jamming out rock classic and party favorites all night long that you can enjoy on the dance floor or at one of the comfy bar seats.

 You can also head upstairs to the gorgeous third bar (where you can get 3-for-1 drinks), still hear the band, and wander out to the balcony overlooking the crowds down below.
 Be sure to bring some beads and throws to toss down to the tourists passing by!

 Address: 640 Bourbon Street

 Our last stop on the Bourbon Street rock club tour takes us to the best place to end up for the night.
 Krazy Korner is one of the most comfortable places to visit in that it offers a variety of spots to hang out, and features an incredible rock band every night of the week.

-With a disciplined attention to detail, St. Rock replicates all of your favorite classic rock tunes as close as you can get to the original recordings.
+With disciplined attention to detail, The Esplanade Band replicates all of your favorite classic rock tunes as close as you can get to the original recordings.
 From Guns N' Roses to Van Halen to Journey, you'll hear any song you could hope for played to perfection every Friday and Saturday night.

 Head upstairs for the balcony view that wraps around the entire club, and get your drink on with all night, every night, two-for-one cocktails and beer.
 Or stay downstairs and lounge in the outside patio area, where you can enjoy some fresh air and still hear the band killing it on stage.